 Losing a loved one can have a significant impact on the entire family.
 Wrongful death lawsuits respond to the tragic, unnecessary death of a loved one caused by the negligent or intentional behavior of an individual or corporation.
 Such personal injury lawsuits allow family members and loved ones to seek financial compensation for their loss, which can help to alleviate the burden of funeral costs and other incurred expenses.
-Though it may be difficult to work through your sorrow, it is important to contact a Los Angeles wrongful death lawyer if you’ve recently lost a loved one at the hands of someone else.
+Though it may be difficult to work through your sorrow, it is important to contact a wrongful death attorney if you’ve recently lost a loved one at the hands of someone else.
 Doing so will ensure you receive the economic support necessary to begin the healing process and secure your financial future.

 An individual or corporation that fails to take adequate care within the normal course of action, such that it results in the harm or death of another, may be considered negligent and therefore liable for any resulting damages.
-Negligence in wrongful death lawsuits can occur in a variety of circumstances, such as careless or drunk drivers, failure to provide safe workplace conditions or adequate safety protocols, medical malpractice, harmful drug manufacturing and slip and fall accidents, among others.
+Negligence in wrongful death lawsuits can occur in a variety of circumstances, such as careless, distracted or drunk drivers, failure to provide safe workplace conditions or adequate safety protocols, medical malpractice, harmful drug manufacturing and slip and fall accidents, among others.

 Similarly, individuals and corporations whose intentional acts led to a wrongful death can be held liable for damages if it is proven that their actions intentionally caused harm to another.